-1. Why do you call yourself a citizen philosopher?
+Why do you call yourself a citizen philosopher?

 Because that seems to be the best description for my own perspective.
 I am committed to a type of philosophy which is not the same as the formats operative in contemporary academic philosophy.
-This does not mean that I am opposed to the latter, and there may well be points of convergence here and there, for example, a recognition of the need for due analysis and reasoning.
+This does not mean that I am opposed to the latter; there may well be points of convergence here and there, for example, a recognition of the need for due analysis and reasoning.
 However, academic philosophy is so often bewildering to the public, who frequently tend to regard that activity as an aloof and impractical pursuit.
 At one extreme are those thinkers who incline to relativism and nihilism.
 Some of them find no ultimate meaning in anything.

-Such an eminent academic as Jurgen Habermas has been described as a "philosopher-citizen" (Charles Taylor, The philosopher-citizen, 2009).
+Such an eminent academic as Jurgen Habermas is described as a "philosopher-citizen" (Charles Taylor, The philosopher-citizen, 2009).
 Given his background of prestige professorships, this equation is not immediately decipherable to unprivileged citizens.
-Habermas is also described as a public intellectual, and he is notable in that role.
+Habermas is also described as a public intellectual; he is notable in that role.
 I merely wish to point out here that a philosopher citizen (or citizen philosopher), without establishment credentials, is virtually a ghost in the prestige sectors.

 "We can almost fear that the public intellectual is an endangered species" (Taylor, art. cit.).
 Fashionable causes and narrow specialism are here viewed as hazards.
 There are certainly many distracting fashions, including suppressive Wikipedia trolls who spell the death of intellectuality for citizens.

 I also endeavour to survey data concerning the history of religion and philosophy (articles 14-16 and 18-21).
 The obverse dimension to that data is the cult question, which can comprise a social problem (articles 22-24).
-In addition, I have ventured a number of studies that investigate well known and lesser known entities in these directions.
+In addition, I have ventured a number of studies investigating well known and lesser known entities in these directions.
 One of my longest web articles is Desert Fathers and Christian Philosophy.
 The Islamic sector is represented by, for instance, Suhrawardi and Ishraqi Philosophy, and in ethnic religious terms, by Hazrat Babajan, a female Pathan Sufi.
 Zoroastrianism is more obscure, but nonetheless relevant in terms of religious minorities, e.g., the Irani Zoroastrian factor.

 Concerning Western philosophy, Eric Voegelin is controversial in relation to modernity, while Richard Tarnas has a radical alternativist repute.
 Spinoza has been diversely portrayed, his causative influence upon the Enlightenment being one argument.
-The relatively establishment figure of Rene Descartes is basic to the Scientific Revolution, and also underpins the debate about laboratory vivisection practices.
+The relatively establishment figure of Rene Descartes is basic to the Scientific Revolution, also underpinning the debate about laboratory vivisection practices.

-See further Aspects of Citizen Philosophy (2009).
+See further Aspects of Citizen Philosophy.